-On account of COVID-19 impact, the sub-fund "DSP India Equity Fund" launch got delayed and was launched on 15 March 2021.
-The investment strategy offered under this sub-fund is a value proposition for the investors and thus the Investment Manager is targeting to scale up the sub-Fund to at least USD 100 million in the next 12 months.
-This milestone is expected to accelerate the next phase of growth of the Sub-Fund.

-Further in order to enhance the confidence of the investors and distributors, the Investment Manager to this sub-fund has seeded the sub-fund USD 3 million.
+On account of COVID-19 impact that was prevailing last year, the Sub-Fund "DSP India Equity Fund" launch got delayed and was launched on 15 March 2021.
+The investment strategy offered under this Sub-Fund is a value proposition for the investors.
+Also, Russia's recent invasion of Ukraine has impacted markets globally triggering slowdown in global trade.
+The lasting post COVID-19 impact, and the Russo-Ukrainian war did not help create a conducive marketing environment for the Fund but the Global Distributor is hopeful that the tie up with several sub-distributors globally will help accelerate the marketing efforts and is targeting to scale up the Sub-Fund significantly in the next 12 months.
+Further in order to enhance the confidence of investors and distributors, the Investment Manager had seeded USD 3 million in the Sub-Fund.